 34. WFP will support the Government in achieving food and nutrition security for all people, especially those most vulnerable to shocks and at risk of being "left behind".
-WFP will focus on enhancing the livelihoods of vulnerable population groups - including refugees, asylum seekers, internally displaced persons, persons with disabilities, young people and women - through resilient food systems and will also support the Government in disaster management and ensuring effective safety nets that address long-term food insecurity and malnutrition.
+WFP will focus on enhancing the livelihoods of vulnerable population groups - including refugees, asylum seekers, internally displaced persons, persons with disabilities, young people and women - through resilient food systems and will also support the Government in disaster management and ensuring effective national systems and programmes that address long-term food insecurity and malnutrition.

 - 35. The CSP is designed to foster integration among the CSP outcomes, breaking "silos" and creating linkages.
 For example, school feeding activities under CSP outcome 2 will create a demand for healthy diets, which will reinforce work with smallholder farmers and on value chains and food safety and quality under CSP outcome 3.
 As a platform for integration, school feeding contributes to all CSP outcomes and is linked to the improvement of government capacity in procurement and supply chain management. - 36.
 The humanitarian-peace-development nexus is at the heart of the CSP.
 The plan aims to reduce the need for humanitarian assistance over time by aligning WFP's efforts with the Government's strategy for enabling refugees to transition out of assistance programmes and integrate into society. - 37.
-WFP's enabling role will be more prominent as it shifts from the direct implementation of support programmes to the provision of technical assistance aimed at strengthening government programmes and systems for livelihoods and food security resilience.
-Guided by an operational strategy and building on previous achievements, including in policy and strategy development, WFP's capacity strengthening work is integrated into all CSP activities.
-Actions that address the social norms and structural barriers affecting access to services and opportunities for women and persons with disabilities will be supported by targeted strategies and mainstreamed into CSP activities, along with provisions for digital transformation and the protection of and accountability to affected people.
+Over time, WFP intends to shift from direct implementation to technical assistance aimed at strengthening government programmes and systems.
+This will include supporting government efforts to address the social norms and structural barriers that affect access to services and opportunities for women and persons with disabilities.
+This will be supported by targeted strategies and mainstreamed into CSP activities, along with provisions for digital transformation and the protection of and accountability to affected people.